Zaidrupani/nhs-ae-dashboard/README.md

 ---

+## 🐍 Python Analysis

+Python was used for data cleaning, transformation, and time-series analysis to support and validate insights from the dashboard.

+### Key Analysis Performed

+- Calculated A&E breach rate from raw attendance data
+- Analysed monthly trends and rolling averages
+- Identified strong seasonal patterns in A&E performance
+- Built a simple forecasting model to estimate future breach rates

+### Insights from Python Analysis

+- Breach rates show a clear seasonal pattern, peaking during winter months (Dec–Jan)
+- Trend analysis indicates a gradual increase followed by slight improvement in 2025
+- Forecast suggests breach rates are likely to stabilise around ~40%, with seasonal spikes expected

+## 🔮 Forecasting Approach

+A time-series forecasting model (Exponential Smoothing) was applied to estimate future A&E breach rates based on historical trends.

+This model captures underlying patterns in the data and provides a forward-looking view of A&E performance, particularly useful for anticipating seasonal pressure.

+Python-based analysis was used to validate trends and seasonal patterns observed in the Power BI dashboard, ensuring consistency and analytical accuracy.

 ## 📈 Business Impact

 This analysis highlights operational inefficiencies across NHS trusts and supports data driven decision-making to improve A&E performance, reduce waiting times, and optimise resource allocation during peak demand periods.